Types of Indian Railways Trains

 Mountain Railways

 The Mountain Railways of India are the train lines that were built in the hilly region of India and provide train services to the mountain areas.
-There are seven mountain railways in our country and three of them are declared as a world heritage by UNESCO.
+There are seven mountain railways in our country, and three of them are declared world heritage by UNESCO.

 Mumbai Local

-The Mumbai Suburban Railway is also known as Mumbai Local Train is one of the busiest emu railway networks in the world.
-It operates approximately 2350 trains and carries more than 8 million commuters daily basis.
+The Mumbai Suburban Railway, also known as Mumbai Local Train, is one of the busiest EMU railway networks in the world.
+It operates approximately 2350 trains and carries more than 8 million commuters on a daily basis.

 Chennai Local Train

-The Chennai Suburban Railway third-busiest commuter rail system after Mumbai and Kolkata.
-Chennai Local Train operates around 1,000 train services in a day.
+The Chennai Suburban Railway is the third-busiest commuter rail system after Mumbai and Kolkata.
+Chennai Local Train operates around 1,000 train services a day.

 Kolkata Local Trains